ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

       {: caption="Table 3" caption-side="bottom"}

    xvi.
 Click **Done**.
 The submitted ingestion job can be found in the **Ingestion history** tab of the **Data manager** page.

+   xvii.
+Click the cancel icon to cancel the ingestion job.

 ## Ingesting data from databases
 {: #spk_ingest_dataremote}